SovereignCloudStack/standards/Decisions/scs-XXXX-v1-requirements-for-sso-identity-federation.md

 # Design Considerations

-As a central service for identity handling, the IdP service needs to be really, really robust.
+As a central service for identity handling, the IdP service needs to be robust and reliable.

 Customers shall be able to access self service, so that they can make reasonable adjustments e.g. to role mapping.